luxonis/depthai-experiments/gen2-rtsp-streaming/README.md

 To see the streamed frames, use a RTSP Client (e.g. VLC Network Stream) with the following link

 ```
-rtsp://localhost:8554/preview
+rtsp://localhost:8554/mystream
 ```

-On Ubuntu or Mac OS, you can use `ffplay` (part of `ffmpeg` library) to preview the stream, which will provide better performance than VLC (400ms latency vs >1sec latency).
+On Ubuntu or Mac OS, you can use `ffplay` (part of the `ffmpeg` library) to preview the stream, which will provide better performance than VLC (400ms latency vs >1sec latency).

 ```
-ffplay -fflags nobuffer -fflags discardcorrupt -flags low_delay -framedrop rtsp://localhost:8554/preview
+ffplay -fflags nobuffer -fflags discardcorrupt -flags low_delay -framedrop rtsp://localhost:8554/mystream
 ```